 You need to keep the crowd moving.
 Otherwise, you’ll create a traffic jam around the buffet table.
 People tend to hover near the food, so you have to consider ways to keep the traffic moving.
 A simple way of creating a starting point and a finish point for the buffet is to have the plates at one end and the cutlery on the other end.
 That way, people will know which end to start and which end to finish.
 If you think you’ll speed up the buffet line by having people come from both ends, the final result will be everyone bunched up in the middle, reaching over each other and creating a mess.

 Another great way to get people to move away from the buffet line and give room for more guests is to keep the drinks separate.
-You might actually benefit from having the drinks on the other side of the room so that you are forcing people to leave the buffet space.
-By the same token, you can also break up the whole buffet into stations to keep the buffet line moving.
+You might benefit from having the drinks on the other side of the room so that you are forcing people to leave the buffet space.
+You can also break up the whole buffet into stations to keep the buffet line moving.

 Renting equipment for your party buffet

-The final piece of the buffet puzzle is to rent enough tables, serving equipment, linens, plates, cutlery, and glasses to keep the buffet moving.
-We’ve got a large selection of rental gear to suit any buffet.
+The final piece of the buffet puzzle is to rent enough tables, catering equipment, serving equipment, linens, plates, cutlery, and glasses to keep the buffet line moving.
+We have a large selection of rental gear to suit any buffet.
 Work with one of our party specialists to make sure you get everything you need to set up the buffet table and serve your guests.